DULWICH COLLEGE BOARDING HOUSE

 The only casualty that needed medical attention was a boarder who had been absent-mindedly chewing one of his coat’s large buttons when the violence of the explosion caused him to swallow it.
 He was slapped on the back, turned upside down then taken to hospital from where he returned with instructions to wait for the button to pass through of its own accord.
 The button appeared within a few days, to the relief of Matron and of Knight who had not relished telephoning the boy’s parents in Venezuela to explain the incident.
 In the meantime one of the Frank Dixon Close residents had dashed down to Mr Green’s toy shop in the Village, bought up all the fireworks and taken them back for a show which most of the spectators watched from the safety of their houses.
 In other years Bell House hosted Bonfire Night parties when the scouts came to join the boys in building a bonfire and cooking sausages.

 There were lots of extra-curricular activities at Bell House.
 Knight liked the boys to be fit for the annual rugby matches against the other houses so would take them on pre-breakfast runs in Dulwich Park though after the first one or two he realised the boys were much fitter than him so took his bicycle after that.
-He encouraged them to put on sketches and shows and helped with rehearsals.
-After the regular ‘boarders’ suppers’ he arranged for masters such as John Heath, who taught Classics and Music, and Alan Morgan, head of music, to perform for the boys; the musicians on the first-floor landing with piano and other instruments and down in the hall below sat the guests on chairs and the boys on the floor.
+At Dulwich the boarding house that came top of all sporting activities, house singing and various other competitions was named as ‘Cock House’ and Knight was always delighted when Bell House won this title.
+Regular activities included trips to Windsor Castle, the Old Vic and Streatham ice rink.
+Knight encouraged the boys to put on sketches and shows and helped with rehearsals.
+He arranged for masters such as John Heath, who taught Classics and Music, and Alan Morgan, head of music, to perform for the boys; the musicians on the first-floor landing with piano and other instruments and down in the hall below sat the guests on chairs and the boys on the floor.
 Christmas carols were always sung around the Christmas tree in the hall with one of the boys precariously carrying a candle lantern on the end of a pole.
 Knight also made his own films for the boys’ amusement, recording ordinary life at Bell House such as boys doing their homework or walking down to the chapel on Sundays, interspersed with tricks such as a dorm’s beds being made in a flash, or tiger skin rugs coming to life.
 Outings were arranged, by train to Brighton or by boat to Hampton Court.
 Roger had an elaborate model railway which had run around his bedroom, later it was transferred to the cellar and used to film elaborate crashes using Knight’s cine camera.
 Patricia also used it to distract homesick boys.

 At the end of his time at Bell House Knight was presented with a silver salver inscribed with the word Bell.
 The Knights moved to Hollybrow, at the top of Sydenham Hill and described by Knight as a ‘mini-Bell’.

-Generally speaking, house tutors were young and in return for their free accommodation were given something of a crash course in dealing with energetic young schoolboys; the boys sometimes tested the rules to the limit.
+Generally speaking, the ‘live-in’ house tutors were young and usually at the start of their careers.
+Fergus Jamieson started his career in teaching at Dulwich College and was the tutor at Bell House from 1970-75.
+He remembers his room fondly with its bright sunny aspect over the trees and shrubs of the ha-ha.
+There was plenty of room with a bed, table, two armchairs by the windows and two built in cupboards.
+Fergus put up large posters of famous composers.
+In return for their free accommodation young tutors were given something of a crash course in dealing with energetic young schoolboys; the boys sometimes tested the rules to the limit.
 A chair just outside the housemaster’s study awaited miscreants, and punishments (known as fatigues) such as weeding the drive were handed out for minor misdemeanours.
 More serious offences were dealt with by corporal punishment or a transfer into the ‘naughty’ dorm where the tutor could keep a closer eye.

 Dorms held anything from four to twelve beds.
 Each boy had a small amount of space to call his own: a chair to hang his clothes, a tuck box and the space under his bed for storage; sports kit and shoes were stored downstairs in the long corridor leading to the side door, trunks in the cellar.
-Tuesday was laundry day and Friday was pocket money day: boys would line up outside the housemaster’s study to collect their weekly pocket money.
-The 1970s were a less monitored time and boys had a large amount of freedom to move around London or even to travel home alone at the end of term.
-The freedom even extended to boys arranging their own tickets home from the travel agent in Dulwich Village.
+Tuesday was laundry day and Matron had a large laundry room on the ground floor, in what is now the office.
+There were two cleaning ladies to keep the house in order: in Fergus’s time they were Mrs Grimwood and Mrs Simmonds.
+Friday was pocket money day: boys would line up outside the housemaster’s study to collect their weekly pocket money.
+When Fergus Jamieson was house tutor he would be the ‘bank’ for any extra money parents might have left for their sons.
+If the boys ever needed money above their normal allowance, say for a particular trip or event, they would ask Mr Jamieson.
+The 1970s were a less monitored time and boys had a large amount of freedom.
+They would walk between the College and Bell House unsupervised and would move around London or even to travel home alone at the end of term.
+The freedom even extended to boys buying their own tickets from the travel agent in Dulwich Village.
 To let off steam boarders would play ‘British bulldog’ in the large garden, a fairly brutal game with flexible rules involving large numbers of boys and a lot of running around.
 More civilised games of table tennis and billiards were played in the cellar.
 The TV room had wooden chairs lined up in rows, nothing as comfortable as a sofa, though oddly, down in the cellar was a small room furnished with sofas for the older boys to use.

 Design & Technology teacher Tony Salter took over as housemaster in 1977, moving in with his wife Judith and daughters Emma and Joanna.
 He was heavily involved in the school cadet corps and would organise camping trips in the Brecon Beacons.
 He was also a member of the Territorial Army and helped organise the Lord Mayor’s Show.
 He was described as a ‘fine soldier whose service to Queen and country will not be forgotten’.
 In his spare time he was interested in clocks and would spend hours taking them apart and putting them back together in perfect working order.